rxing-core/rxing/README.md

 ## WASM
 If you're looking for a WASM version of this library, check out [rxing-wasm](https://github.com/rxing-core/rxing-wasm), or on [NPM](https://www.npmjs.com/package/rxing-wasm).

+## Minimum Rust Version
+Currently building with a minimum rust version of 1.69.
+Versions below that are not tested and may not compile or run as expected.

 ## Status
 All barcode formats are tested and functioning in their current state against current tests.